vboyev-MSFT/defender-docs/defender-xdr/incidents-overview.md

 :::image type="content" source="/defender/media/incidents-overview/incidents-ss-incidents.png" alt-text="The Incidents page in the Microsoft Defender portal." lightbox="/defender/media/incidents-overview/incidents-ss-incidents.png":::

+> [!TIP]
+> **Defender Boxed** appears for a limited time during January and July of each year.
+It's a series of cards showcasing your organization's security successes, improvements, and response actions in the past six months/year.
+Learn how you can share your [Defender Boxed](incident-queue.md#defender-boxed) highlights.

 Selecting an incident name displays the incident page, starting with the entire **attack story** of the incident, including:

 - **Alert page within incident**: The scope of alerts related to the incident and their information on the same tab.